Aeroluna/LunaCoopMod/README.md

 - Added Xel'Naga Ambusher portrait.
 - Added Xel'Naga Enforcer portrait.

+## Stetmann

+- Buffed Stetellites by adding Map Boss attribute.

+Grants immunity to certain mutators like Propagators.
+Previously, if you put a Stetellite to far forward, a Propagator could just feast on them for free.

 ## Mutators

 - Reworked Fatal Attraction to no longer make the units uncommandable.